maximeraafat/BlenderNeRF/README.md

 ## Citation

 If you find this repository useful in your research, please consider citing **BlenderNeRF** using the dedicated GitHub button above.
 If you made use of this extension for your artistic projects, feel free to share some of your work using the `#blendernerf` hashtag on social media! :)

-## Upcoming

-Ideas for upcoming features are listed in the points below, sorted by priority in descending order.

-- [ ] Evaluations and demonstrations for each method on various scenes
-- [ ] Enable user defined NeRF output resolution in COLAB notebook : if width or length = 0, use default scene resolution